vikasreseco/vikasreseco.github.io/content/_index.md

 My research focuses on digital currencies, CBDC design, and household spending behaviour in India's post-demonetisation digital transition.
 I am interested in how programmable money and payment system design shape household welfare and public policy delivery.

-I am supervised by Vibhas Jha (PhD, MIT).
+I am supervised by Dr. Harendra Kumar, Assistant Professor.
 My dissertation is titled *Invisible Money, Visible Effects: How India's Triple Digital Transition Changed Household Spending Psychology — and What It Means for Europe's Digital Euro.*

-You can reach me at: youremail@gmail.com
+You can reach me at: vikas.res.eco@gmail.com

 ## Working Papers